mstksg/advent-of-code/reflections/2024/day22.md

 ```

 I'm not super happy with the fact that this takes 3 seconds (even after
 optimizing to using `IntMap` on a base-19 encoding of the sequence).
+Switching
+to a single mutable vector doing all of the summing (and a mutable vector for
+every seed preventing double-adds) we bring it down to 800ms which still isn't
+particularly ideal.